CCPA Compliance Software 2026: 6 Controls to Test

 - AI-powered data classification — Machine learning models that automatically identify and tag personal and sensitive data across unstructured data sources.

-- Universal deletion portals — California is building one under the Delete Act, and Vermont H 211 proposes another.
-These will require data brokers to integrate with state-run deletion systems.
+- Universal deletion portals — California launched one (DROP) under the Delete Act.
+Vermont H 211 proposed another but the Senate cut it to a feasibility study, showing the model is spreading unevenly.
+Where these portals do exist, data brokers must integrate with state-run deletion systems.

 - Regulatory technology (RegTech) integration — As state privacy agencies build out their enforcement infrastructure, expect more standardized formats for compliance reporting and data broker registration.